-One of the best marketing stunts ever pulled was by Philip Morris in 1968 when he associated the struggles of being a woman and being liberated from the clichés of society through smoking.
+One of the best marketing stunts ever pulled was by Philip Morris in 1968 when he associated the struggles of being a woman and being liberated from the clichés of society with smoking.
 Female cigarette brands or brands that cater to addiction in women have been known to present themselves differently than men.

 For a man, the concept of smoking is only limited to its addiction, but for a woman, the narrative has always been about liberation.
 It is packed in a way that ensures that taking a drag means letting go of the shackles of society.
 Marketing a product like a cigarette is easier for females since brands can manipulate women more easily with their inbuilt insecurity about themselves.